How to Choose the Best Dry Type Transformer Types for Your Project?| CHBEB

 For a retrofit project in a cramped urban substation, we had to balance efficiency with size constraints.
 We opted for a slightly less efficient but more compact model that fit the available space without requiring costly building modifications.

-Reliability and Downtime Costs
+Why Does Reliability and Downtime Cost Matter?

 Consider the cost of potential failures: